-A wake-up call for women-friendly Personal Protective Equipment: How a lack of protective gear affects significant career milestones for women
+A Wake-Up Call for Women-Friendly PPE: How a lack of protective gear affects significant career milestones for women

 A colleague of mine forwarded this article to me this week, which discussed how the first NASA all-women spacewalk was canceled due to unavailability of spacesuits to fit two women astronauts, Anne McClain and Christina Koch.
 This operation was deemed to be an important milestone for a growing number of female candidates and astronauts, and a significant step towards gender equality at NASA.
 However, only Koch would take part on the spacewalk scheduled for Friday, March 29th because it is easier to swap in a male astronaut to replace McClain, rather than reconfiguring a spacesuit to fit her.